Maxxine Dupri: Professional wrestling career

-WWE (2021–present)
+WWE

-Valet role and Maximum Male Models (2021–2023)
+Managerial role (2021–2023)

 In August 2021, Zmrzel participated in a WWE tryout in Las Vegas, Nevada, and became one of the 14 attendees to earn a contract with the company.
-Her first televised appearance was when she served as the poker dealer in the Poker Showdown segment between Duke Hudson and Cameron Grimes on NXT.
-Zmrzel first transitioned into professional wrestling in 2022 on NXT as a valet with Robert Stone for Von Wagner under the ring name Sofia Cromwell.
+She made her television debut on the November 16, 2021 episode of NXT, when she served as the poker dealer in the Poker Showdown segment between Cameron Grimes and Duke Hudson.
+From April to July 2022, Zmrzel, under the ring name Sofia Cromwell, managed Von Wagner.

-On the July 22, 2022, episode of SmackDown, Dupri made her debut on the main roster as Maxxine Dupri, Max Dupri's (kayfabe) sister and the Director of Talent for his heel Maximum Male Models stable consisting of ma.çé and mån.sôör.
+On the July 22, 2022 episode of SmackDown, she made her main roster debut as Maxxine Dupri, Max Dupri's (kayfabe) sister and the Director of Talent for his heel Maximum Male Models stable consisting of ma.çé and mån.sôör.
 On the October 7 episode of SmackDown, Max would go on to leave the stable and re-establish himself as LA Knight, leaving her as the stable's manager.
 In February 2023, Maximum Male Models were moved to the Raw brand.

-Alpha Academy (2023–present)
+Alpha Academy (2023–2026)

 Following the move to Raw, Dupri would begin a comedic storyline with Otis where she would attempt to recruit and encourage him to become a member of Maximum Male Models.
 This would later start a series of segments between Dupri and Chad Gable (Otis' tag team partner), where they both wanted Otis to be on their respective side.
 She eventually left Maximum Male Models and joined Alpha Academy, turning babyface for the first time in her career.